Structured Decision Making (SDM) Safety Plans

 When is the SDM Safety Plan Completed?

-For Emergency Response (ER) referral investigations [including those conducted on open Family Maintenance (FM) cases],the SDM Safety Plan form is to be completed as part of the Safety Assessment or Substitute Care Provider (SCP) Safety Assessment process for children to remain safely in the home when:
+For Emergency Response (ER) referral investigations [including those conducted on open Family Maintenance (FM) cases], the SDM Safety Plan form is to be completed as part of the Safety Assessment, Substitute Care Provider (SCP) Safety Assessment or Safety Assessment for Congregate Care process for children to remain safely in the home when:

 • An SDM safety threat is identified;